• Skip to primary navigation

 • 💬 Frequently Asked Questions

-Easy - Even with the extra step of caramelizing bananas, the total prep time is 15 minutes.
-Easy enough for a weekday morning and rich enough for a weekend indulgence.
+Quick & easy - With just 10 minutes of prep time and detailed step-by-step instructions, this French toast with caramelized bananas is easy enough for a weekday morning and rich enough for a weekend indulgence.

-Full-flavored - Rich, eggy, bread is dipped into a milk and egg mixture infused with warm cinnamon and vanilla.
-And caramelized bananas take this French toast to another level!
+Delicious - Rich, eggy, bread is dipped into a milk and egg custard infused with warm cinnamon and vanilla, and cooked until golden brown.
+And the addition of caramelized bananas make it a game changer.

-Indulgent - You must treat yourself to a special breakfast every once in a while, like chocolate old fashioned donuts, buttermilk maple biscuits, or gooey cinnamon rolls!
+Indulgent - You must treat yourself to a special breakfast every once in a while, like chocolate old fashioned donuts, buttermilk biscuits, or cinnamon rolls.

-Freezer-friendly - See the directions below on how to easily freeze and reheat this recipe!
+Freezer-friendly - Make a double batch and store in the freezer for up to 3 months.
+See the directions below on how to easily freeze and reheat your French toast.

 🍞 Ingredient Notes

-• Whole milk - You could also use a plant-based milk like almond or oat milk.
+• Milk - You can use whole, 2%, or any plant-based milk, like almond or oat milk.

-• Ground cinnamon - Adds warm flavor with slight spiciness.
+• Ground cinnamon - Adds warm flavor with subtle spiciness.

-• Bananas - Adds both creaminess and sweetness.
-Make sure your bananas are ripe but still slightly firm.
-You don't want to use overripe bananas.
-(If you do have overripe bananas to use, try my peanut butter banana fudge cookies, banana gingerbread muffins, or healthy peanut butter banana oatmeal cookies!)
+• Bananas - Make sure your bananas are ripe but still slightly firm.
+You don't want to use overripe bananas or they will turn into mush when cooking.
+(If you have overripe bananas to use, try my peanut butter banana oatmeal cookies!)

 • Maple syrup - Always use real maple syrup, not pancake syrup, which is primarily made of corn syrup.
 If you're out of maple syrup, try one of my recommended maple syrup substitutes.